Skip to main content

 Primary DOE Contract Number(s) (required) Enter the DOE contract number(s) under which the work was funded.
 Separate multiple numbers with a semicolon and a space.
 This field is validated against the OSTI contract authority.
 Invalid and non-DOE contract numbers should instead be entered in the 'Other Contract Numbers' field.

-Other Contract Number(s) (optional) Other funding identifiers that do not fit elsewhere in the form, including ORNL funding and non-DOE grants.
-Multiple contract numbers may be entered in this field.
+Other Contract Number(s) (optional) Enter other funding identifiers that do not fit elsewhere in the form, including ORNL funding and non-DOE grants.
+Multiple contract numbers may be entered in this field, separated with a semicolon and a space.

 Dataset Type (required) Select the data's main or most important content type.

-Topics (optional) Select the main thematic categories of the dataset based on a list provided by OSTI.
+Topics (optional) Select the main subject categories of the dataset from a list provided by OSTI.
 Multiple topics may be selected.

-Keywords (optional) Terms that describe the content of the dataset and help users discover the data.
-More than one term may be entered in this text field.
+Keywords (optional) Enter a few terms that describe the most important content of the dataset and help users discover the data.

-Description (required) Long A narrative description of the dataset being published, similar to an abstract.
+Description (required) Add a narrative description of the dataset being published, similar to an abstract.
 Descriptions should not exceed 300 words.

-Software Needed (optional) Any software needed to access the dataset contents.
+Software Needed (optional) Enter the name of any software needed to access the dataset contents.

-d.
+c.
 A README file is recommended for inclusion with all data deposits.
 A README provides additional context and citation information for your dataset and should help future researchers understand and reuse your data.
-If you do not have an existing README file, a Constellation curator can share our template via email (doi_support@ornl.gov).

 5. Add data files and submit your dataset for review